ousou/Yatzy/README.md

 Yatzy
 =====

-A implementation of Yatzy in Java
+An implementation of Yatzy in Java